VictorMinsky/courses/Coursera/Data Science [Johns Hopkins University]/R Programming/Week 1/Week 1 Quiz.md

 - [ ] The freedom to study how the program works, and adapt it to your needs.
 - [ ] The freedom to run the program, for any purpose.

-**Explanation:**
+**Explanation:**<br>
 *1. This is not part of the free software definition.
-Freedom 0 requires that the users of free software be free to use the software for any purpose.*
+Freedom 0 requires that the users of free software be free to use the software for any purpose.*<br>
 *2. This is not part of the free software definition.
-The free software definition does not mention anything about selling software (although it does not disallow it).*
+The free software definition does not mention anything about selling software (although it does not disallow it).*<br>
 *3. This is not part of the free software definition.
 Freedoms 1 and 3 require access to the source code.*

 Question 4